gabrielafpina/obsidian-vault/2. Literature Notes/Topics/Quais são os benefícios do contato físico com um bebê recém-nascido?.md

 **Sul: para onde vai**
 - [[Quais são as principais causas de choro de bebê?]]
 - [[Qual é o papel do pai nos primeiros 3 anos de vida do bebê?]]
+> [!failure]- Failure
+>   Error: You exceeded your current quota, please check your plan and billing det  ails.
+For more information on this error, read the docs: https://platform.open  ai.com/docs/guides/error-codes/api-errors.
+>